Quanzhou: Names

-Quanzhou (also known as Zayton or Zaiton in British and American historical sources) is the atonal pinyin romanization of the city's Chinese name 泉州, using its pronunciation in the Mandarin dialect.
+Quanzhou (also known as Zayton or Zaiton in British and American historical sources, derived from the Arabic name) is the atonal pinyin romanization of the city's Chinese name 泉州, using its pronunciation in the Mandarin dialect.
 The name derives from the city's former status as the seat of the imperial Chinese Quan ("Spring") Prefecture.
 Ch'üan-chou was the Wade-Giles romanization of the same name; other forms include Chwanchow-foo, Chwan-chau fu, Chwanchew, Ts'üan-chou, Tswanchow-foo, Tswanchau, T'swan-chau fu, Ts'wan-chiu, Ts'wan-chow-fu, Thsiouan-tchéou-fou, and Thsíouan-chéou-fou.
 The romanizations Chuan-chiu, Choan-Chiu, and Shanju (Note: Abulfeda, Geography, recorded by Cordier.) reflect the local Hokkien pronunciation.